yaya2devops/xpindacloud/Certifications!/README.md

 I believe that having a diverse skill set is essential in today's fast-paced and constantly evolving tech industry, and I see such experience is an important step in my professional development.

-Aditionnaly, as a full remote, I'm interested in Microsoft 365 and the security of the modern workplace.
+Aditionnaly, I'm interested in Microsoft 365 and the security of the modern workplace.
 So I'm going to put a lot of effort and experience into that, and I'll have more Microsoft certifications to work on as well.

 I am confident that the skills and knowledge I'll gain further will be invaluable in my career and will help me to better serve the world.
 </details>